Master of Arts in Mathematics, Teaching Option

 Teaching Associate opportunities for qualified students

 We offer interested masters students, depending on availability, part-time instructor positions where they teach one or more of our elementary mathematics courses.
 Applications for the Teaching Associate (TA) position will be accepted beginning in March to teach the following fall semester.
-For our TA Job Description and application procedure please visit the Mathematics Department's TA Employment page.
+Please view our TA Job Description and Application Procedure for more details.

 For more information please contact the Graduate Advisor Dr. Armando Martinez-Cruz at amartinez-cruz@fullerton.edu or (657) 278-4685.
 For administrative questions contact the Math Department office at mathoffice@fullerton.edu.